 - If you are having difficulty paying please contact us as soon as possible.
 Our Benefits and Money Advice service can offer advice if you are finding it difficult to keep on top of your bills.

 - You must continue to pay your Council Tax whilst waiting on the outcome of a decision/review.

-Following agreement by the Urgent Business Committee on Tuesday 30 June, rent recovery will start up again with the issuing of rent arrears letters from Monday 6th July.
+Following agreement by the Urgent Business Committee on Tuesday 30 June, rent recovery has start up again and rent arrears letters have been issued from Monday 6th July.

 The Council’s rent recovery letters give comprehensive advice around the tenant’s rent debt; support and advice available; direct contact details and likely next steps.
 Every letter will also, for a period, be accompanied with a Covid-19 specific insert providing additional information and advice for those directly impacted by the pandemic.